New Paragraph

 This morning we visit Knighthayes Gardens, a post war garden, parkland and gothic revival architecture.
 Over 1200 plant species are found in formal and woodland garden.
 There is animal topiary, spring bulbs, rare shrubs, a lily pool and seasonal colours throughout the gardens.

 The next visit will be to RHS Rosemoor.
-On arrival free time for lunch before we embark on an afternoon guided visit of the gardens which will include the highlights such as the rose gardens, long borders, the hot and cool gardens, exotic gardens, fruit and vegetable gardens, Lady Anne’s Arboretum and much, much more.
+On arrival we have time for lunch before we embark on an afternoon guided visit of the gardens which include highlights such as the rose gardens, long borders, the hot and cool gardens, exotic gardens, fruit and vegetable gardens, Lady Anne’s Arboretum and much, much more.

 Return to Exeter hotel.
 Dinner at leisure.
 (B)

 Today we travel further south into Cornwall and visit the Lost Gardens of Heligan, one of the most mysterious estates in England but now one of the most famous gardens.
-Guided tour of this ‘sleeping beauty,’ as it is known.
+We have a guided tour of this ‘sleeping beauty,’ as it is known.
 Explore four walled gardens, Japanese and Italian gardens and the Jungle, U.K.’s only outdoor jungle.

 Mevagissy, a pretty fishing village that still hosts a working harbor and a tradition of boat building dating back to 1745.